 The roads can be an extremely dangerous place.
-According to the National Highway Traffic Safety Administration, there were an estimated 6.3 million police-reported car accidents in the United States in 2015.
+According to the National Safety Council, an estimated 42,000 people died in motor vehicle crashes in 2020.
 While many accidents are caused by distracted driving and driving under the influence, mechanical issues also lead to accidents.
 Vehicle inspections and preventative maintenance are effective ways to prevent mechanical issue-related crashes.

 Mechanical Issue-Related Crashes

-Most states require an annual in depth inspection of any vehicle registered in that state to help avoid these types of problems creating a hazard on the road.
+Most states require an annual in-depth inspection of any vehicle registered in that state to help avoid these types of problems creating a hazard on the road.
 It is important to also complete more frequent inspections of your vehicle prior to use.
-A simple walk around of your car or truck prior to operation can avoid an accident.
+A simple walk around of your car or truck prior to operation can prevent an accident.
 A few things to look for during a quick inspection:

 - Look for low tire pressure.
 This could signal that you need air in the tire or a patch, depending on the problem.

 - Look for any bubbles in your tire.
 If there is a bubble in your tire this means you have a break in a belt in the tire and it is now compromised.
 It is recommended that you use your spare or get it replaced immediately before driving the vehicle again because the tire could give way at any time.

 - Start the car and listen for any odd noises.